 The Dallas ISD's G/T program consists of three components: grades K-5, grades 6-8, and grades 9-12.
-G/T students in grades K-5 are served with a “pull out’’ program which meets the needs of students who demonstrate complex thinking skills and need for academic challenge.
-G/T students are provided a minimum of two hours of classroom instruction per week, focused on critical thinking, problem-solving, creative thinking, researching and developing innovative products.
+G/T students in grades K-5 are served with a “pull out’’ program that meets the needs of students who demonstrate complex thinking skills and need for an academic challenge.
+G/T students are provided a minimum of two hours of classroom instruction per week, focused on critical thinking, problem-solving, creative thinking, researching, and developing innovative products.

 G/T students in secondary schools are served through a variety of advanced academic programs.
-G/T students in grades 6-8 may take advanced academic courses like Pre-Advanced Placement (AP), and the those in grades 9-12 may take Pre-AP, AP, or International Baccalaureate (IB) courses (select campuses).
+G/T students in grades 6-8 may take advanced academic courses like Honors (AP), and those in grades 9-12 may take Honors, AP, or International Baccalaureate (IB) courses (select campuses).

 A potential G/T student is nominated by a teacher, counselor, administrator, parent, community member, peer, or a student can self-nominate.
 Test scores for the State of Texas Assessments of Academic Readiness (STAAR) and MAP are also used to determine eligibility.
 Each campus has a ‘Selection Committee’ chaired by a G/T teacher.
 The committees consist of at least four professional educators who received training in the nature and needs of G/T students.